+- i.
 The applicant must submit a resolution or ordinance adopted by its governing board that pledges one or more sources of existing revenue and funds as security for the CWSRF financing agreement.
 See Appendix G of this Policy for a sample resolution.
 A restricted reserve will also be required in most cases.
 A PRF may be a special tax, user fees, or a special assessment, provided that the applicant has the authority to control and pledge the PRF.
-The PRF may also include liens on real property and other appropriate security liens.
+The PRF may also include liens on real property and other appropriate security liens. - ii.
+This item is not required if the applicant is a Small DAC applying for one hundred percent grant or principal forgiveness funding.